 - Are instructions to receive the aid clearly outlined in the letter?

-- Does the letter show a breakdown of direct costs and an estimation for indirect expenses?
+- Does the letter show a breakdown of direct costs and an estimate of indirect expenses?

 - Does the letter clearly state the student’s housing status?